Rick Wakeman: 1971–1974: First Yes stint, Six Wives, and Journey to the Centre of the Earth

-During the Topographic Oceans tour Wakeman recorded his new 40-minute work Journey to the Centre of the Earth, based on Jules Verne's same-titled science-fiction novel.
-He came up with the idea in 1971, but shelved the project until The Six Wives of Henry VIII was complete.
-After working on the music with Lou Reizner, David Measham, Wil Malone, and Danny Beckerman, which features an orchestra, choir, and a rock band, Wakeman chose to record the piece in concert due to the high costs of a studio.
-To help finance the project, he sold some of his cars and "mortgage[d himself] up to the hilt", all of which cost around £40,000.
-Two concerts were held at London's Royal Festival Hall on 18 January 1974 with the London Symphony Orchestra, the English Chamber Choir, actor David Hemmings as narrator, and a five-piece band formed of musicians that Wakeman played with in a west London pub: vocalists Ashley Holt and Gary Pickford-Hopkins, drummer Barney James, bassist Roger Newell, and guitarist Mike Egan.
-A&M wanted to use better known musicians, but Wakeman wanted the album to be known for its music rather than the performers.
-After cutting the album A&M refused to sell it, but as Wakeman was under contract with its US division, a cassette was sent to co-founder Jerry Moss who liked it and ordered its worldwide release.
+During a break in the Topographic Oceans tour Wakeman recorded his new 40-minute work Journey to the Centre of the Earth, a musical adaptation of Jules Verne's science-fiction novel.
+Inspired to tell a story to music from Peter and the Wolf by Prokofiev, he came up with the idea in 1971 and worked with conductor David Measham and musical arrangers Wil Malone and Danny Beckerman on the piece, which features an orchestra, choir, rock band, and narrator.
+The album was recorded live in concert because a studio was too expensive, and Wakeman had to re-mortgage his home and sell several of his cars to help contribute £40,000 to the production costs.
+Two concerts were held at the Royal Festival Hall on 18 January 1974, with the London Symphony Orchestra, the English Chamber Choir, actor David Hemmings as narrator, and Wakeman's five-piece band of musicians that he had played with in a west London pub–vocalist Gary Pickford-Hopkins, drummer Barney James, bassist Roger Newell–with his former Top Rank bandmate Ashley Holt on second vocals, and session guitarist Mike Egan.
+A&M wanted better-known musicians for added prestige, but Wakeman wanted the album to be known for its music rather than the performers.
+The UK division of A&M refused to sell it, but their decision was overturned as Wakeman was under contract with its US division, and label co-founder Jerry Moss had liked it and ordered its worldwide release.

 After touring Topographic Oceans, Wakeman retreated to his Devonshire home.
 He heard early ideas for Yes's next album, felt he could no longer contribute to the style of music they were making, and confirmed his departure from the band on his twenty-fifth birthday.
 Later that day, A&M informed him that Journey had entered the UK charts at No. 1, a first for the label.
 Journey also reached No. 3 in the US, and earned Wakeman a Grammy and Ivor Novello Award nomination.
 The album has sold an estimated 14 million copies worldwide.
 On 27 July 1974, Wakeman headlined the Crystal Palace Garden Party concert, performing selections from Six Wives and Journey in its entirety.
-By this time, his excessive smoking and alcohol consumption, a lack of sleep five days prior to the show, and a wrist injury from a fall, took a toll on his health, and he needed morphine injections to get through the performance.
+By this time, his excessive smoking and alcohol consumption, a lack of sleep five days prior to the show, and a wrist injury from a fall had taken a toll on his health, and he needed morphine injections to get through the performance.
 Soon after the show, he suffered a minor heart attack.